Head, Marketing and Communications

 The Business School is proud to provide talented women with an opportunity to develop the skills that current and future generations of business leaders will need if they are to meet the challenges facing Australian industry and the wider community.

-The unique partnership includes funding for an MBA scholarship and industry placement opportunities for undergraduate students.
+The unique partnership includes funding for an MBA scholarship, a Global Executive MBA scholarship and industry placement opportunities for undergraduate students.